MacroConnections/replot-boxplot/README.md

 `color` prop.
 The displayed boxplots will cycle through the provided colors.

 #### User-provided Color function
-The user can specify the color for a certain distribution by provided a function as well.
+The user can specify the color for a certain distribution by providing a function as well.
 One can expect to receive the index of the plot (plot on the left has index 0, next plot has index 1, and so on), as well as the groupKey associated with the plot, if there is one.
 In the example below, color is decided based on the